rougier/svg-tag-mode/README.md

       '((":TODO:" . ((lambda (tag) (svg-tag-make tag))))))
 ```

-4. Replace any occurence of `:TODO:` with a dynamic SVG tag displaying `TODO`
+4. Replace any occurrence of `:TODO:` with a dynamic SVG tag displaying `TODO`

 ```lisp
 (setq svg-tag-tags